Call 877-745-6898 for Customer Support

 1. Maintain Stable Water Temperatures

 Indoors, your fish won’t enter dormancy since the water will remain warmer than in an outdoor pond.
-Keeping the tank water between 65-75°F (18-24°C) for koi and goldfish is essential.
+For koi and goldfish, keeping the tank water between 65-75°F (18-24°C) is essential.
 You can use a reliable aquarium heater to maintain a consistent temperature.
 Sudden fluctuations can stress your fish, so avoid any rapid changes.

 2. Ensure Adequate Space